-A NEW book that charts the remarkable relationship between the Royal Family and Aston Martin cars of Newport Pagnell launches later this month ( (Sat March 28)
+A NEW book that charts the remarkable relationship between the Royal Family and Aston Martin cars of Newport Pagnell is now on sale.

-Titled Crowning Glory and with a foreword by Kingsley Riding-Felce, former Managing Director at The Works in Tickford Street, the book details what it calls the Royals’ love affair with the luxury sports cars.
+Titled Crowning Glory and with a foreword by Kingsley Riding-Felce, former Managing Director at The Works in Tickford Street, the eBook details what it calls the Royals’ love affair with the luxury sports cars.

 Ownership by three generations of the Royal Family – quite apart from the movie adventures of the nation’s favourite secret agent – has helped turn the Aston Martin name into a top global brand.